Linear Temporal Public Announcement Logic: a new perspective for reasoning about the knowledge of multi-classifiers: Linear Temporal Public Announcement Logic

-\end{itemize} We notice that in the first clause above we look at the transition system $\mathcal{TS}$ over PAL formulas simply as a Kripke model.
+\end{itemize} In the first clause above, we notice that we look at the transition system $\mathcal{TS}$ over PAL formulas simply as a Kripke model.
 Moreover, algorithm \ref{alg:TSTS} is developed to create a transition system from PAL models.